SteveSmith16384/SteveTech1/UndercoverAgent/readme.md

 ## Configuring
-The game is configured using a simple Properties file.  if a config isn't found, a default is used.
+The game is configured using a simple Properties file.
+If a config isn't found, a default is used.
 The config file is specified as the first parameter after the class name when running from the command line.

 ## Credits